A Pangea Mobile App

 The App

-My first step was to connect to our data source and investigate what data was available.
+The first step was to connect to our data source and investigate what data was available.

-I removed the dollar-indexed stablecoins.
+We removed the dollar-indexed stablecoins.
 The app shows prices based on US dollars, so while USDC is traded quite a bit, the line chart was just a horizontal line at $1.
 Not very interesting.

 Then further narrowed the whitelist down to three tokens: WETH (Wrapped Ethereum), WBTC (Wrapped Bitcoin), and one well-traded meme coin, PEPE.